burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * **Address individual bits.** Few machines can directly address an individual bit on the level of implemented ISA.
 Even if the ASM allows it, it is out of the scope of C and C++, to be honest.
 Of course, you can operate on bits, but not directly.

   > For whom it may be interesting - conceptual accessing individual electrical wires (or bits) is available via Hardware Description Languages (HDL) which are used to describe electrical circuits to build electrical computing and storage components.
 However, this level is far below Assembly (ASM) and out of the scope of this technical note.
+However this level is on boundary between Computer Science and Electrical Engineering.
+However conceptually such thing exist.

 * **Define your operators syntactically with their syntax.** B.Stroustroup, in his [Technique FAQ](https://www.stroustrup.com/bs_faq2.html) ([8]), said that the possibility had been considered several times, but each time they decided that the likely problems outweighed the potential benefits.